 The big thing that we are faced with right now as an organization is you know, back when Esperance was in our program 10 years ago, most of our girls were getting resettled.
 Their cases were acute and severe enough that they were typically the ones that were prioritized for resettlement.

-We have been seeing a global climate of declining resettlement rates, especially in the US uh, Western Europe, Australia, that has impacted host countries like Kenya, Jordan, Mexico, where refugees are still going to come because when your family is in danger, you will do what it takes to get your family to safety.
+We have been seeing a global climate of declining resettlement rates, especially in the US, Western Europe, Australia.
+That has impacted host countries like Kenya, Jordan, Mexico, where refugees are still going to come because when your family is in danger, you will do what it takes to get your family to safety.

 And that puts a lot of strain on a country like Kenya because they have to take care of their own citizens as well.